beast-dev/doc/tutorials/workshop_genomic_epidemiology/workshop_genomic_epidemiology.md

 #### Running IQTREE

 All other parameters can be left as default.
 Scroll down and select `Submit job`.

 {% include image.html file="image14.png" prefix=root_url %}

 Click `QUERY STATUS` to check on the run.
 When the job has finished the status bar on the left will say `Success`.

 {% include image.html file="image15.png" prefix=root_url %}

 You can examine an ASCII version of the phylogeny in the Full Result tab, but to download the result, click `DOWNLOAD SELECTED JOBS` in the bottom left.
 Decompress the downloaded file and you'll see the contents contain the IQTREE log file, the result file and the treefile.

-{% include image.html file="image16.png" prefix=root_url %}
+{% include image.html file="image16b.png" prefix=root_url %}

 We will use `FigTree` to look at the treefile (the file ending in `.treefile`).

 Open the FigTree application and select to open the treefile, it will be displayed as arbitrarily rooted because we did not specify an outgroup during the quick run.
 Click on the `Tree` dropdown menu on the top bar and select `Midpoint Root`.

 {% include image.html file="image18.png" prefix=root_url %}

-This will re-root the phylogeny and provide a more balanced tree view in the absense of a known outgroup.
+This will re-root the phylogeny and provide a more balanced tree view in the absence of a known outgroup.

 {% include tip.html content='You may notice IQTREE has modified the headers of the FASTA sequences and converted pipes (`|`) to underscores (`_`).
 This is fine for our exploratory purposes, but know that command-line IQTREE2 does not do this and be aware that the tip-labels in the tree will now be not exactly identical to the FASTA sequence headers.' %}